tramo-ephyslab/TROVA-master/README.md

 # What is TROVA?

 TROVA allows the use of the FLEXible PARTicle global dispersion model and the FLEXPART-WRF regional model at different spatial resolutions.
 They also include the methodologies of Sthol and James (2005) and Sodemann et al. (2008).

+It contains 2 main modules:

+1- Developed in Python that is responsible for reading the files, configuring TROVA and generating the outputs of the moisture budget E-P for the number of days selected in the simulations.

+2- Developed in Fortran that is used in interface with Python so that the calculations of great computational demand are carried out in the shortest possible time.

 # What do I need to get and run TROVA?